1940-1945. The resistance in the dutch province of Limburg

 - Police - Initial resistance - Unorganized resistance - Nijmegen - Nieuwenhagen -

 Pieter Hendrik van der Scheer was a conscript from 1939 until the end of the war, assigned to the Vickers M.C.
 3rd Bat.
 19th Reg.
-IVth Infantry Division and took part in the fighting during the combat days of May 10-15, 1940, in the vicinity of the …
+IVth Infantry Division and took part in the …

 This person is not (yet?) listed on the walls of the chapel.